nuuuwan/news_lk3_data/README.md

 ### Truth, lies, national security,  and value of democratic Opposition

 *2024-11-07 00:13:53* · [`dailyftlk`](https://www.ft.lk/columns/Truth-lies-national-security-and-value-of-democratic-Opposition/4-768914) · `en`

+JR’s words from 1956 are a wake-up call for us today.
+As a politician who lost his parliamentary seat, where the powerful UNP was reduced to 8 seats by S.W.R.D.
+Bandaranaike’s M.E.P and its wave of Sinhala nationalism, JR’s speech was a warning of the dangers of a powerful Government without strong opposition

 The prerequisite of our political life is the alternation of political teams in office.
 Indeed, what we think of as “democracy” is intimately bound up with this system of alternation, as our main liberties coincide with those necessary for the “outs” to rally support and oust the “ins.”